-- Remove any dirt or debris from the awning that might of collected during the winter months.
+- Remove any dirt or debris from the awning that might have collected during the winter months.
 Make sure to start from the top edge of the awning and work your way down toward the bottom edge.

 - Inspect the fabric for any discolorations or stains.
-Pay close attention to any areas that may be susceptible to build up.
+Pay close attention to any areas that may be susceptible to build-up.

 - Hose off the awning to remove dirt that is stuck.
 You can use a soft-bristled brush to get out stains or dirt spots.

-- In a bucket Mix a small amount of mild dish soap in warm water to eliminate stubborn stains.
+- In a bucket mix a small amount of mild dish soap in warm water to eliminate stubborn stains.
 Scrub the awning in a back and forth motion.
 Be sure to keep the brush damp and rinse frequently to avoid spreading the dirt around.
 Rinse the awning thoroughly with the hose.

 - If your awning has a hanging valance remove it.
 Clean the valance by hosing it down and scrub it with mild soap and a soft-bristled brush you used in step 3.

 - Fully open your retractable awning and listen for any squeaky noises, if you hear any a gentle lubricant on all the hinges should clear it up.
-Be sure not to get any of the lubricant on the fabric
+Be sure not to get any of the lubricants on the fabric